websights

 Managers and supervisors also can see in real-time what training has been completed with notifications and alerts, and they can sign off on required training electronically.
 This keeps everyone effective on the job instead of spending time tracking down paperwork.

-Easy, Collaborative and Fast Training Content Authoring
+Easy, Collaborative, and Fast Training Healthcare Content Authoring

 Most large healthcare systems need centralized design and control over content standards but this makes it challenging to collaborate with subject matter experts on healthcare learning and development materials.
 This was the situation at CHRISTUS Health when we first started working with them.